fruitsamples/AudioCodecs/AudioCodecSDKReadMe.txt

 The project builds four components: an IMA audio decoder (adec), an IMA audio encoder (aenc), and SMAC (Sound Manager Audio Component) components for both (sdec and scom, respectively).

-The project should built as is in Project Builder 2.1 or XCode.
-The resulting AudioCodecSDK.component can be installed in /Library/Audio/Plug-Ins/Components.
+The project should built as-is in XCode.
+The resulting AudioCodecSDK.component can be installed in /Library/Components.
 It contains the same IMA audio codec that's in /System/Library/Components/AudioCodecs.component.
 It will add the SMAC scom and sdec.
-You can verify it's installed under QuickTime Pro by checking the Export to QuickTime Movie, Options, (Sound) Settings, Compressor.
-The standard "IMA 4:1" will change to "Apple IMA Audio."

 IMA Audio Codec